All in One View

 Synthetic outbreak data

-To illustrate the process of conducting EDA on outbreak data, we will generate a line list for a hypothetical disease outbreak utilizing the simulist package. simulist generates simulated data for outbreak according to a given configuration.
-Its minimal configuration can generate a linelist, as shown in the below code chunk:
+To illustrate the process of conducting EDA on outbreak data, we will generate a line list for a hypothetical disease outbreak utilizing the simulist package. simulist generates simulated data for an outbreak according to a given configuration.
+Its minimal configuration can generate a linelist, as shown in the code chunk below:

 R